Mon, May 04, 2026, 01:02:38 AM

 • Sudden high fever

-• Severe headache (often behind the eyes)
+• Severe headaches (often behind the eyes)

-• Intense muscle and joint pain
+• Joint and muscle pain

 • Skin rash